 Talking about their experience with operating an electric fleet, Anmol shared that they have found the cars to be extremely reliable.
 Though they have a Quick Response Team in place to handle any unforeseen issues or breakdowns, there have only been 2 breakdowns in 1.75 lakh rides completed till date.

 The bulk of BluSmart’s customers are office-goers in Gurgaon.
 One of the major pain points for this customer segment is surge pricing by ride-failing services during peak hours that may charge up to 2.5 times the regular fare.
-BluSmart does not practice surge pricing and charges a fixed fare of Rs.149 to travel between any two points in Gurgaon.
+BluSmart does not practice surge pricing and charges a fixed fare defined distance slabs between any two points.

 Driver app of BluSmart does not provide the option for the driver to cancel an assigned ride.
 “We focus on providing a reliable mobility solution to our customers by practising ‘no surge’ and ‘no denial”, Anmol signs off.